EVERGi/treec-paper-results/README.md

 This installation guide has been tested successfully on Windows with conda version 4.9.2, python version 3.11.9, make version 4.4.1 and docker version 27.3.1.

-## Results reproduction and visualisation
+## Training reproduction and visualisation

 Use the treec_results.py command line tool to reproduce the results, a description of all the options of the tool is available in the --help menu of the tool.

 Here below are examples of commands to reproduce paper visualisations and trainings.

-Visualise simulation of tree displayed in the paper's Figure 4 for ANM6easy case:
+Visualise simulation of the best performing tree displayed in the paper's Figure 4 for ANM6easy case:
 ```
 python treec_results.py -c anm -m visu -s 0 -p anm6easy_paper_trees/ANM6Easy-v0_tree_39/tree_model.txt
 ```